SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 ## Hints

-First declare constructor which takes only **the car brand** as parameter:
+First declare a constructor which takes only **the car brand** as parameter:

 ```java
 public Car(String brand) {